tyobeka/Research/README.md

 - `bpeDROP`: Contains the trained model folder for the BPE-Dropout experiment, the folder includes the trained translation model, predictions, and the joint vocabularies.
 - `ulmSR`: Contains the trained model folder for the ULM with subword regularization experiment, the folder includes the trained translation model, predictions, and the joint vocabularies.
 - `target-tok`: Contains the trained model folder for task-specific tokenizer experiment, includes the trained translation model, trained target language tokenizer, predictions, and the joint vocabularies.

-**Please note:** Recent updates in Google Colab have caused compatibility issues with the Fairseq toolkit, preventing the toolkit from running with the specified configuration in the notebooks.
-However, I have tried to include logs in the notebooks as evidence that models did indeed run.